Skip to content

 4. Identity provider sends a SAML assertion back to Tallyfy

-5. First-time users get accounts created automatically from identity provider data (email, first name, last name)
+5. Existing users are matched and logged in.
+First-time users from a verified domain get an account created automatically from identity provider data (email, first name, last name) when auto-join is on

 Microsoft Entra ID (formerly Azure Active Directory)